 To add or assign a task to a team member, open the project and hit Create.
 Name it, assign it to someone and select a deadline if needed.

-After this, you’ll be able to manage all tasks created, follow up with them in default Kanban view.
+After this, you’ll be able to manage all tasks created and follow up with them in default Kanban view.
 The project management Kanban board is another helpful feature in Odoo’s tools.
-The stages are divided with tasks visible in their respective stage andprioritised by thecustomised icon markers.
+The stages are divided with tasks visible in their respective stage and prioritized by the customized icon markers.

-The tasks are automatically sorted upward, according to importance or priority.
+The tasks are automatically sorted according to importance or priority.

 Overdue tasks will appear with the date in red.
-Tasks with deadlines are added to your calendar view with differentcolours .
+Tasks with deadlines are added to your calendar view with different colors.
 They correspond to the employee assigned to them for an easier overview.

 Drag and drop tasks in Calendar view on your Odoo project management app to change deadlines.

 Stages can be:

-Rearranged by dragging and dropping them where they’re needed - fold and unfold them (select Settings and then click Fold)
+- Rearranged: Drag and drop them where they’re needed.
+You can also fold and unfold them.
+Simply select Settings and then click Fold.

-Personalised - hover the mouse on a stage name, click on the gear icon, then on Edit and a pop-up window will open.
+- Personalized: Hover the mouse on a stage name, click on the gear icon, then on Edit.
+A pop-up window will open.

-Customise the coloured dots and star icons to any signification you like.
+Customize the colored dots and star icons to suit your preference.
 These icons will be applied to tasks as markers, so you can easily know which tasks require attention.
 Don’t forget to save.

-Tasks status: Keep the team informed of the status of your task, let them know if it’s finished, blocked or if you’re still working on it.
-This can be seen as a visual indicator or directly on the task.
+Tasks status: Keep the team informed of the status of your task.
+Let them know if it’s finished, blocked or if you’re still working on it.
+This can be seen as a visual indicator or viewed directly on the task.

-To switch between status, click on the status ball and select another option.
+To switch between statuses, click on the status ball and select another option.
 You can edit these statuses to mean whatever you wish, as explained above.

-Addcolour to tags andcategorise or highlight tasks, so they can be found through filters.
+Add color to tags and categorize or highlight tasks, so they can be found through filters.
 These additional features make Odoo project management tools extremely user friendly.

 Projects have followers (both employees and customers) who can be added to tasks.
 They have access to the whole task - the description and chatter - but won’t be able to edit or change anything.

-Odoo Project facilitates teamwork, a small group of people can work on the same task at the same time with task delegation or the Chatter, saving time and energy.
+Odoo project management tools facilitate efficient teamwork.
+A small group of people can work on the same task at the same time with task delegation or the Chatter, saving time and energy.

 Anyone can create a task by email.
-All there is toit is to configure an email address linked to the project and when an email is sent to that address, Odoo creates a task in the first stage of the project.
+All there is to it is to configure an email address linked to the project.
+When an email is sent to that address, Odoo creates a task in the first stage of the project.
 The recipients (To, Cc, Bcc) are appointed as followers.

 In Odoo Online, the email gateway is already configured with an automatic email address for every project.